AnanasikDev/Terrain/README.md

 It does not destroy objects, but hide them.
 It is possible to enable all erased objects in last session with ***Tools -> Willow -> Enable Destroyed Objects***<br>
 Further you can simply disable them by using ***Tools -> Willow -> Disable Destroyed Objects***<br>

+Also it supports *smoothness* - the rarity of applying to object.
+More smoothnes less chance object will be exchanged by new one

 </details>

 <details>